 |Backlight||Ice Blue LED backlight|

 |Features||N-Key Rollover and Anti-Ghosting, Programmable Keys, Detachable Micro-USB Cable, Macros & Profiles, Multiple Backlight Modes, 6mm ultra-thin suspended keycap, supports Windows 10/8/7/Vista/Mac/Linux/IBM PC|

-This is a quite a portable keyboard and is best suited for use in office or at work.
+This is quite a portable keyboard and is best suited for use in an office or at work.
 However, it comes with features like NKRO and can be used for gaming as well.
-The build quality of the keyboard is quite good and it has a steel top plate that gives is rigidity.
+The build quality of the keyboard is quite good and it has a steel top plate that gives it rigidity.
 The LED backlighting can be controlled using the function key (FN) + Arrow keys.
 It supports both Windows and Mac OS and you can switch between PC and Mac modes using FN + Insert key.
 Also, you can access the media shortcuts using the FN key with the corresponding media key that is shared with function keys.
-The USB cable is detachable for easy access, convenience and for portability.
+The USB cable is detachable for easy access, convenience, and for portability.
 This is unarguably one of the best looking low profile mechanical keyboards and is quite affordable too.

 |Rapoo MT500 Backlit Mechanical Keyboard Specifications|

 |Features||Spill-resistant design, Supports NKRO (N keys Roll Over), Detachable USB cable, Compatible with Windows and Mac|